breezy-weather/breezy-weather/README.md

 # Contribute

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+You can have a look at [issues opened to contributions](https://github.com/breezy-weather/breezy-weather/issues?q=is%3Aissue+is%3Aopen+label%3A%22Open+to+contributions%22).
+For other changes, please open an issue first to discuss what you would like to change.

 * [Contribution guide (includes a guide to create a new weather source)](CONTRIBUTE.md)

+The following features are currently being worked on by a contributor:
+- [#14](https://github.com/breezy-weather/breezy-weather/issues/14), [#252](https://github.com/breezy-weather/breezy-weather/issues/252) - New 24-hour fitting charts - WIP in `better_charts` branch

+The following features lack an active contributor to work on it:
+- [#10](https://github.com/breezy-weather/breezy-weather/issues/10) - “Add location” page needs a new design, in the spirit of Google Maps where you can select location points on the map, or search manually - No mockup done yet
+- Widget overhaul (prerequisite for any new widget improvement) - Some mockups were done but no one is working on it anymore

+The following features will not be implemented:
+- Paid-only sources (or too limited free-tier)
+- Adding `standard` flavor or non-free sources to the F-Droid default repo: please use the `standard` flavor from a different store/source instead
+- Changes to the [background updates process](docs/UPDATES.md), including but not limited: options for refreshing less than every 30 minutes, every time you open the app, every time you tap on widget, every time you unlock your phone
+- “Circular sky” interface: please set a fixed background per location instead
+- Publish to Google Play Store: please [check alternatives](INSTALL.md)
+- Donations

 # Translations